-For more technical information about SWATH and why it delivers the best quantitative proteomic data for your samples, make sure to download our application note on the matter.
+For more technical information about SWATH and why it delivers the best quantitative proteomics data for your samples, make sure to download our application note on the matter.
 It will also give you access to the larger versions of the infographics posted below!
-But for now, this blog post will try to explain the ABCs behind this extraordinary acquisition mode and state some of the advantages it offers compared to other acquisition modes.
+But for now, this blog post will try to explain the ABCs behind this extraordinary acquisition mode and state some advantages it offers compared to other acquisition modes.

 Sorry that one was too easy!
 When reading about mass spectrometry, you often see the terms “MS” and “MS/MS”.
-“MS” (or MS1) level of analysis means that the machine measures the intact molecule (parent molecule), while the “MS/MS” (or MS2) level refers to the analysis of the fragments (product ions) that compose the intact molecule.
+“MS” (or MS1) level of analysis means that the machine measures the intact molecule (parent molecule), while the “MS/MS” (or MS2) level refers to the analysis of the fragments (product ions) that make the intact molecule.
 This analysis requires the machine to isolate the intact molecule and to break it, using electrical current and gas to produce specific signature ions from the parent molecule.
-These ions can then be used to identify a molecule and also to specifically quantify it.
+These ions can then be used to identify a molecule and to quantify it.

-While DDA/IDA have strong computer- and sample-based bias, SWATH brings a new level of reproductibility and quantification depth in proteomics by removing any data based bias (SCIEX has made a very good explanatory video on the subject).
+While DDA/IDA have strong computer- and sample-based bias, SWATH brings a new level of reproducibility and quantification depth in proteomics by removing any data based bias (SCIEX has made a very good explanatory video on the subject).
 This brings to two major implications:

-If we do know what we want to quantify, we can use another interesting feature of the SWATH technology : the customisable windows size.
+If we do know what we want to quantify, we can use another interesting feature of the SWATH technology : the customizable windows size.
 This means that we can narrow some of the windows to fit to one or several known molecules we are particularly interested in, while still acquiring data for everything else!
 That way, we can get almost as precise in a SWATH analysis as we are in MRM, which is our most precise and sensitive acquisition mode.
 To better understand the differences between SWATH proteomics, shotgun proteomics (normally used for global protein identification) and MRM, please refer to the following infographics.

 This infographics was inspired by data obtained in several research articles (read the full description of the figure in the application note)

 The answer to this question is in the ion library that we use (see the application note for more details).
-Once the acquisition is done, the files are processed by powerful bioinformatic tools that use the ion library to deconvolute the signal and get clean precursor MS and their MS/MS information.
+Once the acquisition is done, the files are processed by powerful bioinformatics tools that use the ion library to deconvolute the signal and get clean precursor MS and their MS/MS information.
 These data can then be mapped on peptide, lipid or metabolite databases to generate quantitative information.
 With this method, we have been able to get reproducible quantitative data for more than 4000 proteins.
 That’s pretty impressive!
 Also, since the acquisition is data independent, the files can be mapped over and over again on upgraded, changed or tweaked databases as new hypotheses rise.
 You can thus squeeze even more information out of the data files.

 Not much, really!
 PhenoSwitch Bioscience offers complete solutions for all your projects.
 You provide the biological material (pelleted cells, frozen tissues, plasma, etc) and we do the lysis/extraction, digestion, purification and LC-MS/MS analysis.
 Once the samples have been processed, we generate a complete data report that you can easily understand and benefit from.
 See our blog post on the matter for a great example of proteomics data report.
 We provide custom made reports in the form of a spreadsheet, in a format that you can easily understand.
 If need be, we can arrange meetings to answer all your questions or clarify certain points on the data report/method we used.
 We even write your material and methods!